 - Counterparty risk.
-This scheme requires to hold funds balance at exchange permanently.
-Which means operator doesn’t fully control funds, in case exchange has difficulties, like relatively recent hack of Bitfinex and further overall hair-cut of 36% will mean operators who hold funds at this exchange lost 36% of funds.
+This scheme requires to hold funds at exchange permanently.
+Which means operator doesn’t fully control funds, in case exchange has difficulties, like relatively recent hack of Bitfinex and further overall hair-cut of 36% will mean operators who held funds at this exchange lost 36% of funds.

 Operating bitcoin machine via liquidity provider